rjray/dotfiles/README.md

 Grünauer, but I have added two things to it that were not in the original:

 *   If there is a file under the `hosts` directory that matches the (short) name of this host, I install it in ~ as `.bash-NAME`.
-There is login in `.bashrc` that looks for such a file and sources it if found.
+There is logic in `.bashrc` that looks for such a file and sources it if found.
 This is where I keep stuff that should actually be different between hosts.
+(In fact, I also look for per-domain files and source those as well, but I only use that feature at work, and the contents of that file would not be appropriate to keep on a public repo.)
 *   If there is a file called `dotfile_tags.yml` in ~, then it is passed to the `expandtags.pl` script.
 The file is simple YAML, and it just defines basic substitutions/expansions for "tags" in files from this repo.
 You